benztimm/csc746hw5/README.md

     salloc -C gpu -t 30 -c 10 -G 1 -q interactive -A m3930

+cd to scratch filesystem by
+    cd $SCRATCH

+After that, Clone this repository to scratch filesystem

 This assignment requires use of the Nvidia compilers as follows:

     module load PrgEnv-nvidia